Version 12.0.0

 error_check(cursor->get_key(cursor, &first, &second, &third));

-Cursors for a table have the same value format as the table, unless a projection is configured with WT_SESSION::open_cursor.
-See Projections for more information.
+Cursors for a table have the same value format as the table.

 WT_CURSOR::set_value is used to set value columns, and WT_CURSOR::get_value is used to get value columns, in the same way as described for WT_CURSOR::set_key and WT_CURSOR::get_key.